- Scott Wiper

 - Release Date

 Orchestrating this spectacle is multi-millionare Ian Breckal (Robert Mammone), who broadcasts the event live on the internet, charging subscribers $49.99 to watch the prisoners slaughter each other.
-Breckal’s sarcastic tech guy (because there’s always a sarcastic tech guy) has set upward of 400 cameras all around the island, so they can catch every angle of every battle.
+Breckal’s sarcastic tech guy (because there’s always a sarcastic tech guy) has set upward of 400 cameras all around the island so that they can catch every angle of every battle.
 Breckel’s goal is to get 40 million subscribers, beating out Super Bowl numbers without the benefit of a network.

 The group of ten is comprised of supposedly all international prisoners, all of whom, save one, speak English.
 Breckel’s character contacts small prisons and pays off wardens to release their death row inmates for his game.
 At one point, Breckel says he wants an Arab, a “suicide-bombing” Arab to gain sympathy with his audience in the Middle East.
 Two women are placed on the island; both become sex objects for the other inmates.
-A husband/wife murdering team are two of the island’s contestants, only the wife seems meek as a lamb when she’s confronted with the island’s villain among villains, Ewen McStarley (Vinnie Jones, better known as Juggernaut from X-Men: The Last Stand).
+A husband/wife murdering team are two of the island’s contestants; only the wife seems meek as a lamb when she’s confronted with the island’s villain among villains, Ewen McStarley (Vinnie Jones, better known as Juggernaut from X-Men: The Last Stand).
 Women are needlessly slapped around and treated as weaklings, which seemed like a missed opportunity to depict the male inmates underestimating the women.
 Instead, both of the two women convicts are narrowly portrayed—either getting raped, or using femininity to seduce another convict.

 Enter Steve Austin’s character Jack Conrad, who isn’t really Jack Conrad, but Jack Reilly (an inconspicuous cover if ever there was one) an ex-marine (just like Arnold in The Running Man) running black ops in El Salvador.
 Wrongly imprisoned, Reilly is a soldier thought to be dead and abandoned by his country.
 We know he’s the hero, because the first time we see him in his prison cell he’s feeding a mouse—only a nice prisoner would feed a mouse.
 Leaping off the ropes of wrestling into film, Austin plays a robotically one-note character, making somewhat versatile actor Dwayne Johnson (aka The Rock) look like a thespian in comparison.
 Austin is simply too big.
 Scenes where he runs are particularly painful, as it’s like watching a tank pretending to be a Lamborghini.